chinmaymk/aikit/docs/guide/multimodal.md

 # Multimodal AI with Images

 Modern AI models can see and understand images just like humans do.
+Images contain information that's difficult to describe in words—a chart, photo, or diagram can be worth more than a thousand words, especially to an AI that can analyze visual patterns, read text in images, and understand spatial relationships.

 AIKit makes it easy to combine text and images in your conversations.
 Turn your AI into an art critic, diagram analyzer, or photo detective.

-## Why Multimodal?

-Images contain information that's difficult to describe in words.
-A chart, photo, or diagram can be worth more than a thousand words—especially to an AI that can analyze visual patterns, read text in images, and understand spatial relationships.

-## Supported Models

-Not all models support images.
-Here are vision-capable models (but AIKit doesn't restrict which models you can use—try any model string the provider accepts):

-**OpenAI**

-- `gpt-4o`
-- `gpt-4o-mini`
-- `gpt-4-turbo`
-- `gpt-4.1`
-- `gpt-4.1-mini`
-- `gpt-4`

-**Anthropic**

-- `claude-opus-4-20250514`
-- `claude-sonnet-4-20250514`
-- `claude-3-7-sonnet-20250219`
-- `claude-3-5-sonnet-20241022`
-- `claude-3-5-haiku-20241022`
-- `claude-3-opus-20240229`
-- `claude-3-sonnet-20240229`
-- `claude-3-haiku-20240307`

-**Google**

-- `gemini-2.5-pro-preview-06-05`
-- `gemini-2.5-flash-preview-05-20`
-- `gemini-2.0-flash`
-- `gemini-2.0-flash-001`
-- `gemini-1.5-pro`
-- `gemini-1.5-pro-002`
-- `gemini-1.5-flash`
-- `gemini-1.5-flash-002`
-- `gemini-pro-vision`

-_AIKit includes a reference list of available models in the library, but you can use any model string that the provider API accepts, including new releases and beta models._

 ## Image Format Requirements